mattpiccolella/stop-and-frisk/report.md

 In order to conduct the analysis that we wanted to, we needed transform the `x` and `y` coordinates of each stop.
 The coordinates provided in the data come from the New York Long Island 3104 State Plan Coordinate system.
 The SPC is a Lambert conformal conic projection, which we had to then project back to latitude and longitude coordinates.
 We did this using `pyproj`, a Python library that can do the conversion.
 The code is available in `bin/convert_coordinates.py`.
 The output of this file needed to be parsed, as some of the outputs were invalid.
 We do this using `bin/reformat.sh`.
 These files were then output to `v11n/data/coordinates-pruned.csv`.

 ## Part 2: Preliminary Data Analysis/Visualization
 This part of our report follows the general Split/Apply/Reduce paradigm that we used throughout the course.
-This step involved R code to generate statistics about the data, which we then were able to understand visualize.
+This step involved R code to generate statistics about the data, which we then were able to understand and visualize.

 ### Objectives
 - Answer the following questions: